cecilieCathrine/vue_exercise/README.md

 ```

 ### Task one (add input fields)
+You should do your work in the initial folder.
+Take a sneak peek in the finished folder if you
+are stuck...
+Or better, read the documentation here https://vuejs.org/v2/guide/

-A color <InputField /> component is already created for you, but the label text is missing.
+A InputField component is already created for you, but the label text is missing.
 ```
-1. Add a label prop on the <InputField> component inside the Layout component.
+1. Pass a label prop from Layout component to the <InputField> component.
+Label value should be 'Color'.
    Show the label in the InputField component.
-Label value should be 'Color'
 2. Add another InputField so that you have both a (dog)name and a color input field.
 ```